HackYourFuture/JavaScript3/Week1/README.md

 ### Connecting with APIs

 A big part of what applications do is **moving data from one place to another**.
 Let's say you are on the HackYourFuture website and feel like donating some money.
 First of all, that's very nice of you!
 You head out to the website and click on the donate button.
-You type in the amount and click on "donate"!
+You type in the amount and click on "donate".
 You'll notice you immediately get redirected to a different website, namely Mollie.com.
-How did Mollie know to do this?
+How did Mollie know how to do this?

 It's because the HackYourFuture website sends an **API call** to Mollie.
 The request basically says "Hey Mollie, some user from the HackYourFuture site wants to make a digital payment, can you handle that?".
 As a response Mollie answers "Of course, send the user to this specific URL and I'll take it from there!".